Food Thawing Time Calculator for Safe Defrosting

 Food thawing time calculator quick guide and safety notes

-- Fridge target is 1 to 4 degrees Celsius.
-Place items on a tray to catch drips.
+- Fridge (1–4 °C): Safest and most even.
+Place on a tray on a low shelf to catch drips.

-- Cold water should be under 5 degrees Celsius; change water every 30 minutes.
+- Cold water (<5 °C): Package must be sealed.
+Submerge and change the water every 30 minutes.

 How the thaw time estimates are calculated

-The estimates combine weight based baselines with modifiers for cut type, thickness, and method.
-Fridge time scales roughly by hours per kilogram with a slower curve for very large roasts or whole birds.
-Cold water scales by minutes per half kilogram and increases with thickness.
-Microwave time scales by minutes per kilogram with a cap for thin items to avoid partial cooking.
+The model blends weight-based baselines with modifiers for cut type, thickness, and method.
+Fridge time scales in hours per kilogram with a slower curve for large roasts or whole birds.
+Cold water scales in minutes per kilogram and increases with thickness.
+Microwave time scales in minutes per kilogram but is capped for thin items to reduce partial cooking.

-These numbers are practical guides, not guarantees.
-Actual times vary with packaging, starting temperature, and appliance performance.
+These numbers are planning guides, not guarantees—packaging, starting temperature, and appliance performance vary.
 Always finish by cooking to a safe internal temperature for the specific food.

 Common thawing questions